Praise the Lord! Blessed is the man who fears the Lord,

 The Truth will Set You Free

-34 Jesus answered them, “Most certainly I tell you, everyone who commits sin is the bondservant of sin.
-35 A bondservant doesn’t live in the house forever.
+34 Jesus answered them, “Most certainly I tell you, everyone who commits sin is a slave to sin.
+35 A slave does not live in the house forever.
 A son remains forever.
 36 If therefore the Son makes you free, you will be free indeed.
 37 I know that you are Abraham’s offspring, yet you seek to kill me, because my word finds no place in you.
 38 I say the things which I have seen with my Father; and you also do the things which you have seen with your father.”

 39 They answered him, “Our father is Abraham.”

 Jesus said to them, “If you were Abraham’s children, you would do the works of Abraham.
 40 But now you seek to kill me, a man who has told you the truth which I heard from God.
-Abraham didn’t do this.
-41 You do the works of your father.”
+Abraham did not do this.
+41 You are doing the work of your father.”